-Lead food officers of District and County Council Competent Authorities must ensure that effective day-to-day liaison arrangements between their respective authorities are in place, documented and operating satisfactorily.
+Lead fFood oOfficers of District and County Council Competent Authorities must ensure that effective day-to-day liaison arrangements between their respective authorities are in place, documented and operating satisfactorily.

 In those parts of England where there are two tiers of local government and both are Competent Authorities, the FSA has not specified whether investigations and enforcement action in relation to primary production are undertaken at District or County level.
-In such cases, it should be agreed at a local level as to which Competent Authority takes responsibility.
+However, it is anticipated that most of this work will be undertaken at County level by Officers In such this cases, it should be agreed at a local level as to which Competent a Authority takes responsibility who are already active on farms in relation to enforcement of animal welfare and feed legislation.